gravitational/gravity/docs/6.x/testplan.md

   claims_to_roles:
     - {claim: "hd", value: "gravitational.com", roles: ["@teleadmin"]}
 ```
-  - [ ] Verify can log into Ops Center UI.
+  - [ ] Verify can log into the Hub UI.
   - [ ] Verify can update TLS certificate via [resource](https://gravitational.com/gravity/docs/ver/6.x/config/#tls-key-pair) or UI.
   - [ ] Verify can log in with `tele login`.
-  - [ ] Verify can push Telekube app into Ops Center.
+  - [ ] Verify can push Telekube cluster image into the Hub.
-  - [ ] Verify can invite user to Ops Center using CLI.
+  - [ ] Verify can invite user to the Hub using CLI.
     - [ ] Create a user invite: `gravity users add test@example.com --roles=@teleadmin`.
     - [ ] Open the generated link and signup.
     - [ ] Verify can login with the created user.
-  - [ ] Verify can reset Ops Center user password using CLI.
+  - [ ] Verify can reset the Hub user password using CLI.
     - [ ] Request a user reset: `gravity users reset test@example.com`.
     - [ ] Open the generated link and reset the password.
     - [ ] Verify can login with the new password.

-### Standalone Telekube
+### Standalone Cluster

 #### CLI mode

-- [ ] Install Telekube application in standalone CLI mode.
+- [ ] Install Telekube cluster image in standalone CLI mode.
   - [ ] Verify can create [local user](https://gravitational.com/gravity/docs/ver/6.x/config/#example-provisioning-a-cluster-admin-user), for example:
 ```yaml
 kind: user